 The Global Ethic is a declaration of the Parliament of the World’s Religions stating the universal values and principles shared by the world’s religious, spiritual, and cultural traditions.

-Though it emerged from consultations with scholars and religious leaders from many of the world’s religions and regions, the Global Ethic is a statement of fundamental ethical commitments shared by people throughout the globe, religious or not.
+Although it emerged from consultations with scholars and religious leaders from many of the world’s religions and regions, the Global Ethic is a statement of fundamental ethical commitments shared by people worldwide, regardless of their religious affiliation.

 Sustainable Development Goals